Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Pragmatic State Estimation: Decode Hold

 \section{Pragmatic State Estimation: Decode\&Hold}

 The approach presented in Sec.~\ref{sec:optimumEstimation} provides the receiver with an optimal estimate of the current source state, minimizing the probability of error.
-The complexity entailed by running a \ac{MAP} estimator may however be critical in many settings, e.g., when messages are delivered to a battery-powered and computationally-limited collector \cite{LoRa,Wang17_CommMag}.
+The complexity entailed by running a \ac{MAP} estimator may however be critical in settings where messages are delivered to a battery-powered and computationally-limited collector \cite{LoRa,Wang17_CommMag}.
+In addition, it requires knowledge on the statistics of the source, which may not be available.
 For such scenarios, other detectors may be preferred, trading off an optimal estimate in favor of a simpler implementation.

-Starting from this remark, we consider in this section an alternative solution, based on a \emph{decode and hold} (D\&H) estimator.
-Following this approach, the receiver maintains at any time $n$ an estimate $\est_n$ for the reference source, which is updated whenever a packet is decoded and reveals the current state of the node of interest, or remains unchanged otherwise.
-More formally:
+Starting from this remark, we consider an alternative solution, based on a \emph{decode and hold} (D\&H) estimator.
+In this approach, the receiver maintains at any time $n$ an estimate $\est_n$ for the reference source, which is updated whenever a packet is decoded and reveals the current state of the node of interest, or remains unchanged otherwise, i.e.